SE-KIRIRO/alx-low_level_programming/0x02-functions_nested_loops/README.md

 write a function that checks for alphabetic chararacter. it returns  1 if c is a letter, lowercase or uppercase and returns 0 if otherwise.

+5_ sign

+write a fuction that prints the sign of a number

+6_ there is no thing as absolute value in this world. you can only estimate what a thing is worth to you

+write a function that computes the absolute value of an integer.